Thinking differently: seizing opportunities in a new world

-“While advances in technology like BIM and modular construction can help, efficiency improvements of the scale required will only be achieved if the industry evolves – and develops leaner, more collaborative ways of working across the supply chain.”Steve McGuckin Managing Director, real estate
+“While advances in technology like BIM and modular construction can help, efficiency improvements of the scale required will only be achieved if the industry evolves – and develops leaner, more collaborative ways of working across the supply chain.”Steve McGuckin Managing Director, global real estate

 Redefining relationships with the supply chain

 Do you look for cost performance in other parts of the supply chain?
 Construction is the final part of a long process that brings together raw materials, manufacturing design, logistics and labour.
 How well do you know the processes and elements that make up your supply chain?
 Are there opportunities to cut out expensive manual processes on site in favour of automated and less costly processes in a factory?
 Can you get close enough to drive change in the manufacturing, production and logistics areas where the biggest opportunities to improve cost performance are often found?

 Changing your relationships with suppliers can completely transform project delivery, helping you eliminate waste and increase efficiency.
 From intelligent category management to lean construction, finding a way to better engage with the entire supply chain is a vital step on the path to delivering better results.

 Resetting cost performance measures

 Are you measuring what you should be measuring?
 Redefining your cost measures to work in terms of outcomes can provide invaluable insight.
 Designing buildings based on cost per occupant instead of cost per square metre is a good example of this sort of redefinition, and it’s an approach that can yield useful insights.